StemVibrations/STEM/docs/tutorials.rst

 For setting up the model, Model class is imported from stem.model.
 And for setting up the soil material, OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw classes are imported.
 In this tutorial, a train model load (modelled using the UVEC) is used on top of a track.
-For this purpose, the UvecLoad class is imported from stem.load.
+For this purpose, the ElasticSpringDamper and NodalConcentrated classes are imported from stem.structural_material, the UvecLoad class is imported from stem.load.

 To define the default rail properties, the DefaultMaterial class is imported.
 As for setting the boundary conditions, the DisplacementConstraint class and the AbsorbingBoundary class are imported